-The consolidated financial statements of Olympus Pacific Minerals Inc (the "Company" or "Olympus") for the nine month period ended September 30, 2011 were authorised for issue in accordance with a resolution of the directors on November 13, 2011.
+The comparative consolidated financial statements of Olympus Pacific Minerals Inc. (the "Company" or "Olympus") for the year ended December 31, 2011 were authorized for issue in accordance with a resolution of the directors on March 30, 2012.
 Olympus is a corporation continued under the Canada Business Corporation Act with its registered office located and domiciled in Toronto, Ontario, Canada whose shares are publically traded.
 Its ordinary shares are traded on the Toronto Stock Exchange, the Australian Securities Exchange and the OTCQX in the United States of America.

 The principal activities of the group are the acquisition, exploration, development, mining and reinstatement of gold bearing properties in Southeast Asia.
-The Company has two key properties located in Central Vietnam - the Bong Mieu Gold property and the Phuoc Son Gold property as well as one key property in Central Malaysia - The Bau Gold property and one key property in the Northern Philippines - The Capcapo Gold Property.
+The Company has two key properties located in Central Vietnam: the Bong Mieu Gold property and the Phuoc Son Gold property; as well as one key property in Central Malaysia: The Bau Gold property; and, one key property in the Northern Philippines: The Capcapo Gold Property.